Trans-European Transport Network TEN-T

 In December 2013 a regulation was passed by the European Parliament and Council on the development of the Trans-European Transport Networks and on the establishment of the Connecting Europe Facility funding instrument.
 The TEN-T guidelines define the projects included in the Trans-European Transport Networks as well as projects of common interest.
 The guidelines specify which requirements are to be set for transport networks, the priorities for development, and the tools for implementation.
 The guideline proposal also includes the transport network maps defined under the criteria.

 The European Commission proposed on 6.6.2018 that the Connecting Europe Facility (CEF) should be revamped as part of the EU's next long-term budget period from 2021 to 2027.
 EUR 30.6 billion would be earmarked for transport investments of the Connecting Europe Facility.
-In connection with the changes consideration has also been given to matters including: The northern expansion of the Finnish proposal for a North Sea - Baltic Sea core corridor.
-The proposal is to extend the North Sea - Baltic Sea core corridor via Finland to the core harbour of Luleå, Sweden, linking Finland's rail network with the core corridor.
-Another proposal is to extend The Scandinavia - Mediterranean core corridor from Southern Sweden to the Luleå core harbour from where it would continue to the Norwegian core harbour of Narvik.
+In connection with the changes consideration has also been given to matters including: The northern expansion of the Finnish proposal for a North Sea - Baltic Sea core network corridor.
+The proposal is to extend the North Sea - Baltic Sea core network corridor via Finland to the core port of Luleå, Sweden, linking Finland's rail network with the core network corridor.
+Another proposal is to extend The Scandinavia - Mediterranean core network corridor from Southern Sweden to the Luleå core port from where it would continue to the Norwegian core port of Narvik.
 The proposed extensions anticipate the growing significance of Arctic policy.

 Picture of the proposed expansions of core corridors.